aquilesC/aquiles.me/content/essays/_How to incentivize a scipreneurial path.md

 ## Entrepreneurial *Practice* for Scientists
 And this brings us to the topic of scientists who want to become entrepreneurs.

 I would like to make a distinction here between a scientist such as a PhD or Postdoc who is willing **to pursue the opportunity of starting their own business, as opposed to a supervisor who wants to enable the creation of a new venture**.
-(This is work in progress: [[_Professors can empower the creation of startups without becoming entrepreneurs]]).
+(This is work in progress: [[Professors can enable scipreneurs]]).

 Becoming **entrepreneurial is more of an attitude** than a specific set of skills.